Psychological Effects of Pectus Excavatum

 They don’t discuss it with their parents and friends.

 Usually, they tend to isolate themselves in a room and keep their negative thoughts with themselves.

-The more they hold back from the discussion, the psychological problem will get worse.
+The more they hold back from discussing their problem with their loved ones, the psychological problem may even get worse.

 Most kids with pectus excavatum don’t show their anterior chest wall and ribcage abnormalities to their friends.